pixie-io/docs.px.dev/content/en/tutorials/pixie-101/database-query-profiling.md

 title: "Database Query Profiling"
 metaTitle: "Tutorials | Pixie 101 | Database Query Profiling"
 metaDescription: "Learn how to use Pixie to do database query profiling."
-order: 2
+order: 3
 ---

 Service performance issues often turn out to be the result of slow database queries.
-With Pixie, you can easily monitor the performance of your database requests to ensure they do not impact service latency.
+With Pixie, you can easily monitor the performance of your database requests to ensure they do not impact service health.

 This tutorial features MySQL requests, but Pixie can trace a number of different database protocols including Cassandra, PostgreSQL, and Redis.
-See the full list of supported protocols [here](/about-pixie/data-sources/#supported-protocols).
+See the full list [here](/about-pixie/data-sources/#supported-protocols).

-This tutorial will demonstrate how to use Pixie to:
+This tutorial will demonstrate how to use Pixie to monitor MySQL:

-- Monitor the health (latency, error and throughput) of a pod's MySQL requests.
+- Latency, error and throughput (LET) rate for all pods.
-- Monitor the health of a pod's MySQL requests by query type and parameter.
+- LET rate per normalized query.
-- Inspect the latency of individual full body MySQL requests.
+- Latency per individual full body query.

 ## Prerequisites